 What’s the most critical piece of business management and leadership advice you would give your younger self?

 For the most part, employees don’t think like entrepreneurs.
 You can’t assume even the best trained employee is going to solve problems like a true entrepreneur.
 Use systems, protocols, “cookbooks” for employees and leave the creative problem solving to the entrepreneurs of your organization.

 How do you create leadership opportunities within the organization?

 Jon Shugart and I have a very small team and like to keep it that way.
 As such we don’t create lots of departments and specific areas of the business where there are assigned leaders.
 Instead we let the leaders float to the top by assigning responsibilities.
 As the cream rises or someone takes a specific interest in an area, we release more duties to that person in that area.
 In doing so, what we end up with are people focusing on areas of the business they want to and are good at instead of us trying to parse that out for them.

 About Luke Sample

-Luke Sample is one of the most well-known figures in the entrepreneurial and software space for online marketing business owners.
-He is the founder and creator of several different products, software tools and training programs.
+Luke Sample is known in the internet marketing, entrepreneurial, and software spaces for online marketing business owners.
+He is the founder and creator of several different products, software tools, and training programs.